 Military & Defense

 Alaska's strategic location is a great asset in national defense for both Japan and the United States.
-The Government of Japan recognizes the significance of the Japan-Alaska alliance in light of recent events, especially ballistic missile launches by North Korea.
+The Government of Japan recognizes the significance of the Japan-Alaska alliance considering recent events, especially ballistic missile launches by North Korea.

 Alaska has a large active duty and military veteran population.
 Anchorage and Fairbanks have the largest military communities in the state, and both cities have an Army post and an Air Force base nearby.
 Joint-Base Elmendorf-Richardson, a joint Army post and Air Force base, is located near Northeast Anchorage.
 Eielson Air Force Base and Fort Wainwright are near the Fairbanks metropolitan area.